 APRs can get expensive (as with all the Kabbage competitors), ranging from 40% to 80%.
 The median Headway interest rate is 52%.

 Qualifying, however, is pretty easy.
 Headway Capital works with businesses that have at least one year in operation.
 As for annual revenue, Headway Capital requires at least $50,000 or equivalent pacing.
 If you fund with a Headway Capital line of credit and withdraw funds, you’ll pay back these funds with either a weekly or monthly repayment schedule.

 Kabbage vs. Headway Capital

 One benefit of Headway, however, is that they tend to have more comfortable repayment schedules.
-The median term of 20 months is much longer than Kabbage Funding’s, and you can pay back with either weekly or monthly repayments.
+The maximum term of 24 months is much longer than Kabbage’s, and you can pay back with either weekly or monthly repayments.

 How Does Kabbage Funding Work?

 Kabbage Funding is an alternative, non-bank lender providing short-term lines of credit to small business owners who don’t typically qualify for traditional bank financing.

 Compared to longer-time lines of credit that you might find at a bank, short-term lines of credit like Kabbage Funding offers, are structured similarly but are different in a few key ways: